 Some people are more likely to develop MGUS than others.
-Four factors indicate a higher risk of MGUS:
+According to Mayo Clinic, four factors indicate a higher risk of MGUS:

 Dr. Hoffman described plasma cell disorders as a continuum, with monoclonal gammopathy of undetermined significance at the mild end.
 “MGUS requires observation,” he said.
 “Multiple myeloma requires treatment.
 That’s the spectrum from benign to malignant within the world of plasma cell diseases.”

 MGUS affects the people who have it in different ways.
 Many say one of their most significant concerns is that the condition will progress into a more serious condition, such as multiple myeloma.

 Some members of MyMyelomaTeam do experience progression from MGUS to multiple myeloma, in which cancerous plasma cells accumulate in the bone marrow.
 “I was first diagnosed with MGUS in 2014,” wrote one member.
 “In late 2015, after a [bone marrow] aspiration, I was told it became full multiple myeloma.”
 Another member said, “After ongoing monitoring, I have started treatment for multiple myeloma.”